Vatican Museums & Sistine Chapel Tickets

 Raphaels Rooms

-Step into four connected chambers, each a canvas for Raphael's frescoes that bring to life the grandeur and intellect of the Renaissance. -
+Continue your self-guided journey into the four connected chambers known as the Raphael Rooms.
+Each room is a canvas for Raphael’s masterful frescoes, which vividly bring to life the grandeur, philosophy, and intellectual spirit of the Italian Renaissance. -

 7